 - Readiness to start dating again

 A combination of all these makes a securely attached ex better able to deal with a break-up. more likely to reach out after the break-up.

 Why people with a secure attachment style are available and responsive after a break-up

 When a relationship ends, a securely attached ex will reach out because people with a healthy attachment style in general do not perceive a break-up as someone did them wrong.
 They try to understand an ex’s reasons for breaking up.
 They understand that feelings and people change, and nobody should expect or force another to stay in a relationship they don’t want to be in anymore.
 As a result, individuals with an secure attachment don’t see themselves as victims of a break-up and don’t perceive their ex as someone who they need to protect themselves from.
 They may be distressed by the break-up and be concerned that an ex may react in a hurtful way, but they’re generally hold a positive view of others – and of themselves.

 And because people with a secure attachment style are able to regulate their emotions, they see no need to disconnect or distance from someone who may need them to show they still care about them even though the romantic relationship has ended.
-Unlike anxious preoccupied who after a break-up engage in protest behaviours that push their ex further; and dismissive avoidants and fearful avoidants who act defensively, securely attached individuals try to work through the break-up as generously as possible.
+Unlike anxious preoccupied who after a break-up become easily frustrated or angered when their attachment needs go unmet and dismissive avoidants and fearful avoidants who act defensively, securely attached individuals try to work through the break-up as generously as possible.

 If for some reason they need to create some distance after a breakup, a securely attached will communicate their needs directly and in a relationship building way; (more: “No Contact” Vs. A “Cool Off” Period After A Break-Up).